MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/publish-react-posts.md

 (This topic is pre-release documentation and is subject to change.)

 Staying in touch with customers, prospects, and other stakeholders through social media channels is a key factor in business success.
-Take action on posts with [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)].
+Take action on posts with [!INCLUDE[Dynamics 365 Market Insights](../includes/pn-market-insights-long.md)].
 Share, like, or comment on posts to engage with your audience.
 Start a conversation by writing new posts from within the application.

 <a name="Prerequisites"></a>
 ## Prerequisites